DTC Nutrition Team

 Angie loves being a wife and mother of 3 active, funny and loving children, as well as one rambunctious dog.
 She has a passion for cooking and loves sharing simple, healthful and delicious recipes with her clients.
 Angie continues to compete in triathlons and half-marathons.
 She is an avid yoga practitioner, and the principals of yoga have had a profound affect on her nutrition philosophies, namely, being present in the moment and eating and living mindfully.

 Molly was diagnosed with type 1 diabetes when she was 9 years old and has been interested in how food and activity affect her diabetes ever since.
-Having diabetes inspired Molly to become a Registered Dietitian Nutritionist and certified insulin pump trainer.
-She currently works as a diabetes educator in her endocrinologist’s office in sunny San Luis Obispo, California and as a part-time faculty for California Polytechnic State University, San Luis Obispo (Cal Poly SLO) where she completed her undergraduate degree.
-Molly loves to stay active in the SLO community and has the privilege of leading a diabetes prevention and management program through a local hospital.
+Having diabetes inspired Molly to become a Registered Dietitian Nutritionist and Certified

+Diabetes Educator.
+She currently works as an educator for Dexcom and an insulin pump trainer for Tandem Diabetes.
 Molly first came to DTC as a camper in 2009 and is thrilled to be here as a staff member.
-She loves finding ways to make nutrition and exercise simple and enjoyable.
-When she’s not outside hiking or running, you can find her in the kitchen creating delicious, fun, and healthy recipes!
+Since her first experience with DTC, Molly has successfully completed several multi-sport endurance races and loves finding ways to make nutrition and exercise simple and enjoyable.
+When she1s not outside hiking or running, you can find her in the kitchen creating delicious, fun, and healthy recipes!